Gun Violence

 • Set boundaries.
 Take time to reflect on your own boundaries.
 Use this self awareness to determine when you are able to support others and when you are not.
 Take a break from the media to manage your exposure to traumatic stories.

-1. Validate feelings.
+1. Validate their feelings.
 If someone confides in you about how they’re struggling to cope, it’s important to validate and acknowledge how they’re feeling.
 Try phrases like, “I’m hearing you feel enraged and devastated by what happened,” or “I can hear how (infuriating, exhausting, heartbreaking) this is for you.”

 2. Help them find connection.
 If someone is in crisis, it may be helpful for them to find connection to their friends or family.
 But, you can’t be there for everyone all the time.
-Help them identify a shortlist of people or resources to turn to who can give them the support they need.
+Help them identify a shortlist of trustworthy people or resources to turn to who can give them the support and comfort they need.

 Need to vent?